sabre-io/sabre.io/source/_posts/2015-11-05-sabre-event-3.0-released.html.md

 means that events are now predictably asynchronously triggered, whereas before events might have triggered synchronously.

-What generally means is that you might need to explictly call the `wait()` function on your promise to wait for it to resolve.
+What generally means is that you might need to explicitly call the `wait()` function on your promise to wait for it to resolve.
 Or you can call:

     Sabre\Event\Loop\run();